quanphan2906/nobsidion/README.md

 ## Usage

--   To sync an individual note, use the command palette and search for "Sync current note to Notion."
+-   To sync an individual note, use the command palette and search for "Upload current note to Notion."
--   For bulk sync operations, choose "Sync entire vault to Notion."
+-   For bulk sync operations, choose "Upload entire vault to Notion."

 ## Acknowledgements